kerri-hicks/pdf-attestation-tool/README.md

 ## For Single-Site WordPress

 This plugin is built specifically for WordPress Multisite.
-If you want to use it on a single-site WordPress installation, you can modify it:
+If you want to use it on a single-site WordPress installation, you can modify it (suggested modifications to try, at your own risk):

 1. Open `/includes/class-pdf-attestation-database.php`
 2. Change `$this->wpdb->base_prefix` to `$this->wpdb->prefix` on lines that reference the table